Semi-supervised Salient Object Detection with Effective Confidence Estimation: Our Method

-\textbf{Saliency Generator}: Our saliency generator $g_\beta(x,z)$ is a typical U-Net framework with an encoder and decoder.
-We built our encoder with the ResNet50 backbone, which can produce four levels of backbone features: $\{s_k\}_{k=1}^4$.
+\textbf{Saliency Prediction Model}: We build the Saliency Prediction Model $g_\beta(x,z)$ with a ResNet50 backbone, which can produce four levels of backbone features: $\{s_k\}_{k=1}^4$.
 We adopt the decoder of MiDaS \cite{MiDaS}, which consists of four fusion blocks ($\{F_{i}\}_{i=1}^{4}$).
 The first fusion block upscales the highest-level feature ($\bar{s_{4}} = F_{4}(s_{4})$) by a factor of two.
 The subsequent fusion blocks gradually fuse feature pairs and upscale the resultant feature by a factor of two to produce $\{(\bar{s}_{k-1} = F_{k-1}(\bar{s}_{k}, s_{k-1}))\}_{k=4}^{2}$.
 The output layer adopts the final feature $\bar{s}_{1}$ and produces a binary saliency map $y'$ of the same spatial size as the input image.
-With the saliency generator, we obtain a saliency prediction for the labeled set $g_\beta(x^l,z)$, and pseudo label $g_\beta(x^u,z)$ for the unlabeled set.

-\textbf{Energy-based prior model ($p_{\alpha}$):} is parameterised by a multi-layer perceptron (MLP) to model the energy function in latent space.
+\textbf{Prior Model}: The Prior Model ($p_{\alpha}$) is parameterised by a multi-layer perceptron (MLP) to model the energy function in latent space.
 It takes the latent variable as input and outputs an energy value.
 The model consists of three fully-connected layers of dimensions $\{d_{z}, 100, 100\}$ where $d_{z}$ is the dimension of the latent variable.
-Each fully connected layer, except the last one, is followed by a GELU \cite{gelu} activation function.
+Each fully connected layer, except the last one, is followed by a GELU activation function \cite{gelu}.